nezaboodka/reactronic/INTRO.md

 ﻿

-# Introduction to Transactionally Reactive Programming with TypeScript
+# Introduction to Transactionally Reactive Programming in TypeScript

 Key concept of the transactionally reactive programming is reaction.
 Reaction is an operation that is executed automatically, when